RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/SixDoFGridDockMover.md

 ### Example XML format

-Below is an example two-stage script that selects the best poses from the previous stage then multiplies each pose by 10.
+Below is an excerpt of an example two-stage script that selects the best poses from the previous stage then multiplies each pose by 10.
 The ensuing poses are made unique by slight random rotation and translation movements via the [DockingInitialPertubation](https://new.rosettacommons.org/docs/latest/scripting_documentation/RosettaScripts/Movers/movers_pages/DockingInitialPerturbationMover) mover.

 In this example, the first stage generated 2,430 output poses.
 A maximum of the best 1,000 poses could be carried into the next stage where they are given 10 chances at local docking expansion with 5 degree rotations and 1 Angstrom translations.
 The resulting best 100 poses are kept at the end of the second stage, sorted by score.